Brentophillips/OneRelief-Hyperledger/README.md

 ## Scenarios

-OneRelief's Hyperledger project will undertake to generate model, script, access control, participant, commodity and transaction files to run to create bloackchain redords to study matching IATI XML files:
+OneRelief's Hyperledger project will undertake to generate model, script, access control, participant, commodity and transaction files (see Example scenario) to run to create bloackchain records to study matching IATI XML file starting points (see scenario One):

 Scenario | Destription
 --- | ---